backupbrew/switchbrew/Internet Browser.md

 ## Video Playback

 WifiWebAuthApplet does not fully support playing videos.
 It will [assert](Error%20codes.md "wikilink") with normal videos.
-However, in some cases with certain MP4s using vulns it will display an error dialog instead.
+The assert triggers before it even starts MP4 parsing?(For example, selecting a video from a video-tag will assert even though it doesn't send any network request for it) However, in some cases with certain MP4s using vulns it will display an error dialog instead.

 ## Trusted RootCAs